-The Divorce Act will now stipulate (as of July 1, 2020) that the primary consideration in parenting cases shall be the best interests test, the “child’s safety, security and well-being”, and further that parents must now conduct themselves in relation to their children in accordance with the children’s best interest and to protect the child from conflict arising from the proceedings.
+The Divorce Act now stipulates that the primary consideration in parenting cases shall be the best interests test, the “child’s safety, security and well-being”, and further that parents must now conduct themselves in relation to their children in accordance with the children’s best interest and to protect the child from conflict arising from the proceedings.
 These amendments promote sensitivity towards the needs and feelings of the child rather than the parents’ dispute.

-The Divorce Act amendments articulate a list of non-exhaustive factors which will inform the court’s deliberations of what is in the best interests of the child.
+The Divorce Act articulates a list of non-exhaustive factors which will inform the court’s deliberations of what is in the best interests of the child.
 This list, while repeating most of the provisions of our provincial statute, are worth restating:

 a) the child’s needs, given the child’s age and stage of development, such as the child’s need for stability;